Basal Metabolic Rate (BMR) Calculator

 Find answers to common questions

 • The Schofield equation is a widely-used formula for calculating BMR that takes into account age groups and gender.
-It was developed based on a large dataset and is particularly accurate for different age ranges, making it popular in clinical and research settings.
+It was developed using data from over 11,000 individuals and is recommended by the WHO for different age ranges (0-3, 3-10, 10-18, 18-30, 30-60, 60+ years).
+This makes it particularly versatile and accurate for people of all ages.